kalashjain23/ControllerGPT/README.md

 # **ControllerGPT**
 **An AI controller that can control your robot and perform the tasks that you want.**
-*Currently supports only 2 message types (Twist, String) but will be adding more.*
+*Currently supports few interfaces (Twist, String, Spawn) but will be adding more.*

 ROS2 is interfaced via WebSockets through [rosbridge_suite](https://github.com/RobotWebTools/rosbridge_suite).
 _LangChain_ is used to create an [interface](https://github.com/kalashjain23/ControllerGPT/tree/main/ai_interface) with ChatGPT.